Dark Crimes: Critical response

-Reviews targeted the film's overly "gloomy and unexciting" tone, and noted that ruined the film's potential plot; and the pacing's slow and excessively-tense build, which Owen Gleiberman of Variety found especially a problem with details of the mystery being "all far too obvious."
-The New York Times called the last act its best part simply for having far more action than the previous sequences.
+Reviews targeted the film's overly "gloomy and unexciting" tone (noting that it ruined the film's potential plot), as well as the slow pacing and excessively tense build, which Owen Gleiberman of Variety found especially problematic, writing that the details of the mystery were "all far too obvious."
+The New York Times called the last act its best part, simply for having far more action than the earlier sequences do.
 The A.V.
-Club summarized that the film replaced the "source material’s appealing elements and characterizations with overcomplicated thriller clichés and humorless prurience," and IGN critic Witney Seibold criticized its predictable plot, as "it can be seen in just about every episode of Law & Order: Criminal Intent."
-The film's exploitative scenes involving physical and sexual abuse towards women also turned several critics off, one critic from Slant Magazine describing them as "blatantly misogynistic."
+Club summarized the film by writing that it replaced the "source material’s appealing elements and characterizations with overcomplicated thriller clichés and humorless prurience."
+IGN critic Witney Seibold lambasted its predictable plot, noting that "it can be seen in just about every episode of Law & Order: Criminal Intent."
+The film's exploitative scenes involving physical and sexual abuse of women also turned several critics off; a critic from Slant Magazine described those scenes as "blatantly misogynistic."

-The film's technical aspects were divisively received.
+The film's technical aspects had a mixed critical reception.
 The A.V.
 Club summarized the directing as "leaden and one-note in its attempt to imitate the bleakness of Swedish and Norwegian crime imports in an indifferent Eastern European setting; the sky is always overcast and the characters are all dressed like they’re on their way to a funeral."
-The New York Observer panned the "ugly, sterile sets" and poor photography; SF Weekly called the shot compositions gimmicky; while Oktay Kozak Ege opined the "aesthetically repetitive" visuals made tension sequences more unbearable to watch.
-However, Consequence of Sound writer Randall Colburn stated "Avranas' muted, sterile style pops with a few flourishes, mainly in his knack for cultivating a truly unsettling aura around the starkness of the film’s depravity."
+Similarly, The New York Observer panned the "ugly, sterile sets" and described the photography as poor, while SF Weekly called the shot compositions gimmicky, and Oktay Kozak Ege opined that the "aesthetically repetitive" visuals made the tension sequences more unbearable to watch.
+In contrast, Consequence of Sound writer Randall Colburn stated that "Avranas' muted, sterile style pops with a few flourishes, mainly in his knack for cultivating a truly unsettling aura around the starkness of the film’s depravity."
 He also praised the use of POV shots for "creating a curious sense of alienation, as if one is both inside the film but outside of its truth, looking in at the larger reality."
 Luke W. Thompson of Forbes applauded the editing and directing for matching the mood of the story, and David Lewis of the San Francisco Chronicle honored its "impressive" production design.